 5. Selecting Insufficient Coverage

 People may hold back on purchasing certain coverage to pay a lower premium.
 While that may seem advantageous in the short term, you’ll be on the hook for out-of-pocket costs when facing a medical emergency.
-This mistake may be accompanied by physical, mental, and financial health consequences.
+This mistake may have physical, mental, and financial health consequences.

 Summary